Mel Filis: Club career

-Charlton Athletic (loan)

 On 10 January 2024, Filis signed for Charlton Athletic on loan until the end of the 2023–24 season.

-Charlton Athletic

 On 12 July 2024, Filis was announced at Charlton Athletic on a two year contract.
 On 1 June 2025, it was announced that Filis would depart Charlton, having reached a mutual agreement with the club to leave a year before the expiry of her contract.

+Filis was announced at Italian club Sassuolo on 25 July 2025.

+On 7 July 2026, Filis was announced at WSL 2 club Wolverhampton Wanderers.

 International career

 Born in England, Filis is of Turkish descent through her father, and of Irish descent through her mother.
 She holds dual British-Irish citizenship.
 She is a youth international for England, having played up to the England U19s.
 Filis was call up to the Ireland squad in February 2025 for Nations League games against Slovenia & Turkiye.